barrald/strava-uploader/README.md

 - The script will crawl through the cardio activities csv file line for line, uploading each event.
 - Right now it handles runs, rides, walks, swims, hikes and elliptical exercises.
 You can add more - be sure to grab the RunKeeper definition and the Strava definition and add to the `activity_translator` function.
 - If there is a GPX file listed in the last column, it will look for that file in the directory.
 If there is no GPX file, it will manually upload using the distance and duration data listed in the spreadsheet.
+- Strava's API [rate-limits you to 600 requests every 15 minutes](http://strava.github.io/api/#rate-limiting).
+The `uploader.py` script will automatically wait for 15 minutes when the upload count hits 599.
+This is probably too conservative - feel free to adjust.
 - It will move successfully uploaded GPX files to a sub-folder called archive.
 - It will try to catch various errors, and ignore duplicate files.
 - It will log everything in a file `log.txt`.

 ## Misc other notes:
-- Strava's API [rate-limits you to 600 requests every 15 minutes](http://strava.github.io/api/#rate-limiting).
-If you have more than 600 activities, it will likely time out -
 - Do NOT modify or even save (without modification) the CSV from Excel.
 Even if you just open it and save it with no modification, Excel changes the date formatting which will break this script.
 If you do need to modify the CSV for some reason (e.g., mine had a run with a missing distance, not clear why), do it in Sublime or another text editor.
 - I personally ran into a few errors of "malformed GPX files".
 You can try opening the file in a text editor and looking for issues - look for missing closure tags (e.g., `</trkseg>`) - that was the issue with one of my files.
 You could also try to use other solutions - some ideas that solved other issues [here](https://support.strava.com/hc/en-us/articles/216942247-How-to-Fix-GPX-File-Errors).